 Jesse is also the founder/creator of Beat Creatures (furry drums for kids), which have sold in 13 different countries around the world, and has filmed/produced videos for musicians in Ireland, Scotland, England and Canada with his camera work venture, Glass Horse Lenswork.

-2018 will be an active year for Jesse.
-Besides releasing his new video single, Fierce Love, and touring his musical picture book & puppet show, Some Bunny Loves You, Jesse will spend the late spring performing in the UK with his ‘ghost pop’ duo before touring all summer as a member of the 8-piece ‘Swamp Opera’ band, The Honey Tongues.
-Come December Jesse will unveil his next solo effort: a book version of his acclaimed album, snowdragons, which will feature original artwork and haiku-like winter poetry alongside the album’s music.
+2019 will be an active year for Jesse.
+Besides releasing his duo IRTH‘s new video single, Wild Love, and touring his musical picture book & puppet show, Some Bunny Loves You, Jesse will spend the late spring and summer touring with his dream-pop duo.
+Come winter, IRTH will be releasing a full-length album and Jesse will unveil his next solo effort – one of several fully-completed musical picture books (he hasn’t decided which one yet!).

 A close student of Buddhist scholar and spiritual director of the Dharma Ocean Foundation, Reggie Ray, since 2010, Jesse approaches creative work as a loving-presence practice – a playful way to inspire deep connection to our bodies, our hearts, to each other and the planet.